Massachusetts Lien Waiver Rules

 Specific Form Required

-Massachusetts requires specific forms to be used in order for a waiver to be valid.
+Massachusetts requires specific forms to be used by GCs in exchange for progress payments.
+All other lien waivers are unregulated.

 Notarization Not Required